1) Who We Are

 and request metadata such as headers (

-- Contract-signing data — first name, last name, email (from your account), street address, postal code, city, country, agreement checkbox, drawn signature (PNG/base64), typed full name, and a generated PDF of the signed agreement.
+- Contract-Signing Data — first name, last name, email (from your account), street address, postal code, city, country, agreement checkbox, drawn signature (PNG/base64), typed full name, and a generated PDF of the signed agreement.

 3) How We Use Data